 The time limits for instituting appeals and requirements for the proper and effective institution of an appeal remain unchanged and the normal EAT rules and Practice Direction should be followed.
 However, during this time Notices of Appeal and accompanying documents must be sent by email.

 The President has highlighted that telephone enquiries will not be responded to immediately and you should expect it to take longer for communications to be answered during this time.

-The measures taken as a result of the coronavirus crisis are subject to change depending on the latest government guidance.
-An update to the measures taken in respect of EAT hearings is anticipated before 10 April 2020.
+The measures taken as a result of the Coronavirus pandemic are subject to change depending on the latest Government guidance.

 Practical guidance issued in relation to employment tribunal proceedings

-Guidance has also been issued which took effect from 18 March 2020 in connection with the conduct of employment tribunal proceedings during the coronavirus crisis.
+Guidance has also been issued which took effect from 18 March 2020 in connection with the conduct of employment tribunal proceedings during the Coronavirus pandemic.

 The guidance strongly encourages the use of electronic communication where possible and where doing so would not be contrary to the over-riding objective of the tribunal.
 This includes submitting applications electronically and making documents available electronically to accommodate the fact that tribunal Judges may be working remotely.

 The guidance notes that Judges will bear in mind, where appropriate, whether some types of claim which would ordinarily require to be heard by a full (three person) tribunal could potentially, with both parties consent, be heard by a Judge and one member or a Judge alone and will discuss this option with both parties.